 Industrialists and their factories attracted workers to cities.
 The modern city is a microcosm of the best and worst of the human experience.
 Cities grew larger and denser, bringing the attendant problems of pollution and ghetto life.
-Youth gangs flourished.
-At the same time, cities brought together diverse communities from the countryside and from around the world.
+At the same time, they brought together diverse communities from the countryside and from around the world.
 Cultures informed one another.
 Religions and ethnicities blurred together into melting pots.
 This created yet another modern cultural divide between rural and urban realms.

 Many changes of modern life had the effect of pulling family members in different directions.
 Fathers and then mothers found career goals and duties to employers.
 Children had school and a growing youth culture dominated by peers.
 Eventually, concepts of liberty became so individualistic that even the nuclear family was seen as a constraint.
 New models for mating, parenthood, and singlehood are still in the making.

 Modern democracy created the left-right political spectrum.
 Liberalism was born in a revolutionary spirit, while the first right-wing conservatives were upper-class monarchists.
-This spectrum has shifted significantly with the political environment, yet each side mischaracterizes the other (and maybe even itself) with centuries-old stereotypes.
+This spectrum has shifted significantly with the social environment, yet each side mischaracterizes the other (and maybe even itself) with centuries-old stereotypes.
 Many conservatives still remember “nationalism” as proud liberation from imperialism.
 It now stands as the opposite of globalism, which they fear as a reversion in the wrong direction.
-To some liberals, free trade and multinational corporations may still connote imperialism or class conflict.
+To some liberals, capitalist multinational corporations may still connote imperialism.
 These are outdated and overly simplistic judgments of guilt by association.
 Stable progress in this fast-changing world will require modern conservative and liberal ideas.
-Before we can hope to utilize such principles, we have to understand them for what they really are today.
+Before we can hope to reconcile such principles, we have to understand them for what they really are today.

 Visit Ch.
 2 Margin Notes: Blog posts about developments related to Ch.
 2 history